YousefAsilah12/minecraft-game/README.md

 #when i did the add or remove at the first it was hard to implement i was using for each material in the inventory if and every one has maybe 5 lines of code * 20 material it will be to much lines of code
 i was thinking to add way to make it shorter i made new function to get for me the specific class iam in it and now with 4 lines of code its can be done

+also i added permissions to the 4 tools that not every tool can remove any block each one has different job